Kerrnel/Scripts/README.md

                 -b      byteswap (MSB -> LSB) - shown anyway if no output specified -d      Force decode (needed for multiline base64 string) -e      Force encode
+                -l      Same as -w 32
                 -n      Number only - only one output, no label -s      String operations, not numeric
                 -v      Increase verbosity
+                -w      Width in bits

         Examples
                 base 16384